MrMugame/InstantTwitch/README.md

 # InstantTwitch

 A chrome extension build to replace the now broken and out dated [Twitch Now](https://github.com/Ndragomirov/twitch-now) extension.
-This extension tries to be minimal, while keeping all the features you expect (It's still in development so a lot of features are currently missing)
+This extension tries to be minimal, while keeping all the features you expect (Dont look at the source its awful)

 ## Todo